openmovementproject/openmovement-axconfig/README.md

 Options can be added to the address by appending a hash (`#`) then `key=value` pairs separated with an ampersand (`&`).
 In special circumstances, you can place options after a question mark (`?`), but changing these must be done online as this will cause the page to be reloaded -- an advantage of this is that this URL can be stored to a home screen shortcut while keeping the custom options.
 The options are:

+* `title=AX+Configure` - set the page and tab title (e.g. to make the configuration/protocol clear; use "form URL-encoded" to escape special characters).
 * `focus` - immediately focus the *Code* input box for entry.
 * `nodetails` - hide detailed settings by default.
 * `readonly` - do not allow editing of the detailed settings.